dainst/idai-field/desktop/src/manual/manual.en.md

 ##### Composite fields

-Fields of the input type "Composite field” are list fields that can each contain several entries.
+Fields of the input type "Composite field" are list fields that can each contain several entries.
 Each entry is an object whose field names correspond to the identifiers of the subfields that have been configured for the composite field.

 #### Import options